cv-enterprises/linux-help/README.md

-# Linux Help
+# Server Help

-The Linux Help repository is split up into different directories and folders.
+This repository is split up into different directories and folders.
 The various files can be easily navigable here.

 ### Table of Contents